 Taking a forward-thinking approach to your career can help you to stay ahead of the curve.
 If you’re feeling lost, e2i’s Career Coaches are also available to help you uncover your career strengths, goals and needs.

 Singapore’s government has also set aside a generous budget for training, so this is the best time for workers to advance their skills.
 There are multiple options open to those wanting to gain technical skills.
 Continuing Education and Training (CET) programmes seek to respond to evolving industry needs and award certificate qualifications to participants.
-Professional Conversion Programmes (PCPs) help shift mid-career PMETs thinking of picking up new skill sets into sectors with better job prospects.

 Businesses that wish to stay ahead of the curve with the current economic climate need to be creative and resourceful.
 Be proactive and respond quickly to changes to safeguard the welfare of your workers.
 Larger companies with the resources and stability can take the grooming of their existing talent into their own hands.